michadenheijer/pynytimes/README.md

 ### Advanced (not better, just different)

 You can also install pynytimes manually from GitHub itself.
-This can be done by cloning this repository first, and then installing it using Python.
+This can be done by cloning this repository first, and then installing it using Python. *This might install an unreleased version, installation using this method is only advised if you want to modify the code or help maintain this library.*

 ```bash
 git clone https://github.com/michadenheijer/pynytimes.git